If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-Spy Finds is a daily series that unveils the coolest, under-the-radar products that you haven’t heard of until now.
+Spy Finds is a weekly series that unveils the coolest, under-the-radar products that you haven’t heard of until now.
 Each product is curated by our editors who want to help you discover cool finds you didn’t know you needed.

 When we originally wrote about PhoneSoap, we thought it was the perfect product for germaphobes ahead of cold and flu season.
 Little did we know that just a few months later, we would all be germaphobes.